madetech/blog/posts/no-uncle-of-mine.md

 Now, amongst the multitude of blog posts, news articles, and tweets that followed the release of the memo, one influential person within the software industry, let's call him Stan, came out with his take on the matter.
-Well, actually, Stan did not focus on the content of the memo, which he aknowledge was wrong, but instead focused on Google's decision to fire Googlebro.
+Well, actually, Stan did not focus on the content of the memo, which he acknowledge was wrong, but instead focused on Google's decision to fire Googlebro.
 According to him :